-The 2013 Sold Statistics from the OBX MLS are here, if you would like to see the same statistics for different OBX geographic locations dating back to 2004, CLICK HERE Sold Statistics Archive .
-The past year saw a decline in both the median price (-4%) and the number of units sold (-2.5%) on the OBX beaches.
-It looks like the highs and lows are leveling off and the market is trying to stabilize.
-In the past 5 years the OBX MLS has been averaging 1,243 sold residential units per year with a high of 1,324 units sold last year and a low of 1,120 units sold in 2009.
+The 2014 Sold Statistics from the OBX MLS are here, if you would like to see the same statistics for different OBX geographic locations dating back to 2004, CLICK HERE Sold Statistics Archive .
+The past year saw a decline in the median price (-3%) while the number of units sold increased by 14% on the OBX beaches.
+Don't let the falling median price fool you.
+There are areas where prices have stopped falling and are starting to creep slowly upward.

 These sales numbers reflect the residential sales on the Dare & Currituck County beaches.
 The sales numbers do not included the inland counties serviced by the Outer Banks Association of Realtors.
 Residential properties include homes, condos and townhouses.

 Drive By List of Properties For Sale